Defining common insurance terms

 What this means: Most payments you make when you receive care go toward your MOOP amount.
 Once you spend this amount on deductibles, copays and coinsurance, your insurance carrier will pay 100% of your covered benefits until the MOOP

 resets (returns to zero) in the next coverage year.
 The limit for your MOOP can vary, depending on your plan, but it can't go over a certain amount each year.
+Learn more about how to read your maximum out-of-pocket (MOOP) claim.

 Find a health plan that fits your needs